achitashakhanova24/tenmoapplication/README.md

 #Tenmo Application Apr 2023 - Apr 2023

-Short description: aVenmo-like money transfer application using MVC pattern, Restful APIs, and Spring framework on the server-side.
+Short description: this is a Venmo-like money transfer application using MVC pattern, Restful APIs, and Spring framework on the server-side.
 Utilized PostgreSQL for efficient database management, providing customers with secure and seamless money transfer capabilities.

 In length: to implement the required use cases, a comprehensive backend structure was established.
 The architecture of the app includes controllers, models, DAO, and corresponding database tables.
 The use cases range from user registration to fund transfers, each requiring careful consideration of security, validation, and data integrity.